Corey Seager Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.

-- The Giants have the seventh-ranked team ERA among all MLB pitching staffs (3.90).
+- The Giants have the ninth-ranked team ERA across all league pitching staffs (3.95).

-- Giants pitchers combine to allow 121 home runs (one per game), the third-fewest in the league.
+- Giants pitchers combine to give up 122 home runs (one per game), the third-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.